mach-composer/mach-composer-cli/docs/src/deployment/ci/devops.md

 1. Go to your *Project settings*
 2. Choose **Pipelines** > **Service connections**
-3. Choose 'Docker Registry'
+3. Choose 'Docker Registry'<br>
    ![Docker Registry](../../_img/deployment/devops/new_connection.png){: style="max-width:400px"}
-4. Enter `https://docker.pkg.github.com` as Docker registry and fill in your GitHub username and personal access token.
+4. Enter `https://docker.pkg.github.com` as Docker registry and fill in your GitHub username and personal access token.<br>
    The name given in '**Service connection name**' will be used later in the pipeline
    ![New connection](../../_img/deployment/devops/docker_connection.png)

 #### 4. Component repositories
 1. Generate a SSH key pair.
 [Instructions](https://docs.microsoft.com/en-us/azure/devops/repos/git/use-ssh-keys-to-authenticate?view=azure-devops#step-1-create-your-ssh-keys).
 2. Add the public key to the [SSH public keys](https://docs.microsoft.com/en-us/azure/devops/repos/git/use-ssh-keys-to-authenticate?view=azure-devops#step-2--add-the-public-key-to-azure-devops-servicestfs) of a user that has (at least read-) access to the component repositories.
-3. Store the private key in the KeyVault.
+3. Store the private key in the KeyVault.<br>
    ```bash
    $ az keyvault secret set --name "SSHPrivateKey" --value "$(cat id_rsa)" --vault-name my-devops-secrets
    ```

 #### 5. Provide SP credentials

-The MACH composer needs to be able to login to Azure to manage the resources.
+The MACH composer needs to be able to login to Azure to manage the resources.<br>
 We need to be able to provide the following environment variables:

 - `ARM_CLIENT_ID`